e-b-m/e-b-m/README.md

 - 🔭 I’m currently working on: **She Chats Tech** -building the front-end of my organisation in React!

-- 🌱 Currently learning: UIkit and Swift UI.
+- 🌱 Currently learning: Swift, UIkit and Swift UI.

 - 👯 Looking to collaborate on: projects that have a clear social impact and lots of learning opportunities - looking to upskill myself with new languages.